- ABOUT US

 Abraham had no idea where he was going, but he believed God and left, because by faith he saw the heavenly Jerusalem, his future home, his future possession that waited for him.

-Abraham and Sarah had no human ability to have kids, Sarah being barren, but by faith they believed and Sarah conceived and the Jewish nation was formed.
+Now, Abraham and Sarah had no human ability to have kids, Sarah being barren and well past her childbearing years, and Abraham being about 100 years old.
+But by faith they believed, and Sarah conceived, and the Jewish nation was founded.

 Faith demanded Abraham act on nothing more than God’s promises, and He was rewarded for his faith, materially, relationally, and spiritually.

 A faith-filled heart is therefore a believing and trusting heart.
-Actually the same Greek word that is used for our word “faith” is the same Greek word where we also get our words “belief,” and “trust.”
-It is therefore such a believing and trusting heart that God is calling for us to have.
+Actually, the same Greek word that is used for our word “faith” is the same Greek word where we also get our words “belief,” and “trust.”
+Therefore, it is such a believing and trusting heart that God is calling for us to have.

 It such a trusting faith-filled heart in God that Solomon tells us to have as we walk through this life.